stendler/tootbench/README.md

 ```

 ## TODO
+- federate
+  - multiple instances in terraform
+  - configure instances to federate with each other
+  - multiple instances in scripts
+    - subscribe to users of other instances
+    - await: wait for startup of client(s) and all instances
 - client
   - only one stream handle per instance
 - scenario configuration: tfvars for machine_type, number of users per instance, number of instances